mtxrii/Clock/README.md

 # Clock
-An antique style 7-segment display digital clock on a Java JFrame
+An antique style 7-segment display digital clock on a Java JFrame.